 Succession planning with family members

-There are many ways to give, and choosing the right structure depends on your goals, your assets, and the kind of impact you want to make.
-Whether you’re passionate about a cause, looking to donate appreciated investments, or hoping to engage your family in your values, it’s important to consider both the emotional and financial sides of giving.
+There are many ways to give and choosing the right structure depends on your goals, assets, and desired impact.
+Whether you're passionate about a cause, donating appreciated investments, or engaging your family in your values, consider both the emotional and financial sides of giving.

 Introduction to charitable giving

-We will walk through common scenarios and key strategies to help you manage your U.S.-related tax exposure - and move forward with clarity and confidence.
+Below, we walk through common scenarios and key strategies to manage your U.S.-related tax exposure with clarity and confidence.

 U.S. estate taxes for Canadians